10 Common Problems with Vertical Gardens (and How to Fix Them)

 Here’s what I do: stick my finger into the medium about an inch.
 If it’s bone dry, water.
 If it’s damp, leave it.
 Simple as that.
 I eventually splurged on a moisture meter—best tenner I ever spent.

 Mind you, smaller pots dry out faster, so they need extra attention.
 Honestly, drip irrigation kits are a lifesaver, delivering steady moisture without you having to worry about drowning the roots (best drip irrigation kits).
+I learned quickly to avoid heavy garden soil as well; a blend of coco coir, perlite, and worm castings stays far more open, and BBC Gardening also points to lighter mixes for better drainage and airflow.

 Methods & Evidence — A 7-Day Vertical Garden Health Check